The Optical Tube

 A used SkyWatcher Virtuoso GTi 130P would be an unusual find, as would one in bad condition, as these telescopes only started being available for purchase in mid-2022.
 The main things to watch out for are any issues with the electronics or mirror coatings, which would probably make purchasing a used unit a no-go.
 Small dents in the tube that don’t get in the way of the light aren’t a problem, and it’s usually not too hard to get rid of big ones with an automotive dent puller.

-The Sky-Watcher Virtuoso GTi 130P isn’t our top pick in its price range, mainly because the Virtuoso GTi 150P costs just a bit more and has significantly more aperture with otherwise the same features.
+The Sky-Watcher Virtuoso GTi 130P isn’t my top pick in its price range, mainly because the Virtuoso GTi 150P costs just a bit more and has significantly more aperture with otherwise the same features.
 However, there are some non-GoTo manual telescopes as alternatives:

-- The manual Heritage 150P and Heritage 130P, are obviously our first picks as alternatives; they are identical to the Virtuoso GTi 150P and 130P respectively apart from lacking all the electronics (the GoTo system).
+- The manual Heritage 150P and Heritage 130P, are obviously our first picks as alternatives; they are identical to the Virtuoso GTi 150P and 130P, respectively, apart from lacking all the electronics (the GoTo system).

 Aftermarket Accessory Recommendations